-The Harbinger is the student newspaper on campus.
+The Harbinger is the newspaper for the campus community.
 It is completely staffed by students interested in participating in the production of a weekly newspaper.
 Their opportunity is not limited; it runs the gamut of everything which is involved in a newspaper office.